kiwix/kiwix-android-custom/README.md

   run.
 - `upload_bundle` A boolean value.
 When set to true, it uploads the bundle to the Play Store, Otherwise, it uploads the APK.
+- `kiwix-android_revision` A specific Git commit SHA (revision ID) of the `kiwix-android` repository to use when building the app.
+   - If this field is set to an `empty` string or `latest`, the latest commit from the `main` branch will be used.
+   - If this field contains a valid commit SHA, that specific version of the `kiwix-android` code base will be used for the build.

 You can also create this new file using Github IO.
 Go to https://github.com/kiwix/kiwix-android-custom/new/main and type